10 Hilarious Celebrity Comedy Roasts And How To Watch Them

 The Dean Martin Celebrity Roasts (1974-1984)

-Years before Comedy Central became the most essential spot for bringing celebrities down a peg on an annual basis, it was a weekly occasion on The Dean Martin Celebrity Roasts.
-The Rat Packer brought on some of the most talented names in comedy — from Don Rickles to Flip Wilson — to poke fun at iconic honorees like Betty White, Johnny Carson, Mr. T, and plenty more from the MGM Grand Hotel’s Ziegfeld Room in Las Vegas.
-It was impossible for us to pick just a few of the best specials from this long-running program, so we recommend sifting through them all.
+Years before Comedy Central became the essential, annual spot for bringing celebrities down a peg, it was a weekly occasion on The Dean Martin Celebrity Roasts.
+The Rat Packer brought on some of the most talented names in comedy — from Don Rickles to Flip Wilson — to poke fun at iconic honorees such as Betty White, Johnny Carson, Mr. T, and even himself from the MGM Grand Hotel’s Ziegfeld Room in Las Vegas.
+It was impossible for us to pick just a few of the best specials from this long-running program, so we recommend sifting through all the celebrity roasts.

 The Comedy Central Roast Of James Franco